Makaroni-Framework/Makaroni/README.md

 ## Getting Started

-Clone this repo or [download last release](https://github.com/alirezasalehizadeh/Makaroni/releases/tag/last_version),
+Clone this repo or [download last release](https://github.com/Makaroni-Framework/Makaroni/releases/tag/v1.0.0),

 run `composer install`

 and start the magic

+*NOTE: To see an example of a blog application, go to the `blog` branch.

 ## Directory trees
 - `core` : this directory have all of source code of Makaroni framework